 The searches were undertaken by the sleuths of the Directorate General of Central Excise Intelligence (DGCI).
-A senior intelligence official confirmed this to CIOL.
-"It's not proper to disclose information, since investigation is on," said the official who did not wish to be named.
+A senior intelligence official, closely involved, however confirmed this to CIOL.
+“It’s not proper to disclose information, since investigation is on,” said the official who did not wish to be named.

-The companies that were raided by excise officials included anti-virus software firms, such as Bitdefender, K7, eScan and e-Guard, said a industry source.
+The searched companies include anti-virus software firms, such as Bitdefender, K7, eScan and e-Guard, said a industry source.
 The objective for these searches was to investigate them for alleged entry service tax evasion.